MaJoRX0/Tokyo-Downloader/README.md

 ### Steps:

 1. Enter the anime URL (e.g., *Solo Leveling* page on Tokyo Insider).
 2. Select the range of episodes/OVAs/movies/speiclas (0 For none) to download.
+It is required to input a range (ie. `1-1`) if not `0`.
 3. Choose sorting criteria (**Biggest Size**, **Most Downloaded**, **Latest**).
 4. The script fetches and saves links in `links.txt`.